banklab/banklab.github.io/publications.md

 <u>C. Bank</u>, R. Bürger, and J. Hermisson. **The limits to parapatric speciation: Dobzhansky-Muller incompatibilities in a continent-island model.** Genetics, doi: 10.1534/genetics.111.137513 [link](https://doi.org/10.1534/genetics.111.137513).
 Read our summary of this article [here](https://evoldynamics.org/2016/04/01/limits-to-parapatric-speciation/).

 <u>C. Bank</u>, J. Hermisson, and M. Kirkpatrick. **Can reinforcement complete speciation?** Evolution, doi: 10.1111/j.1558-5646.2011.01423.x [link](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1558-5646.2011.01423.x) or [direct pdf link](https://uscholar.univie.ac.at/get/o:245959)
+*This paper is part of a Perspective on [Recent work in speciation research by women authors](https://onlinelibrary.wiley.com/doi/10.1111/evo.14444) in the journal Evolution, which appeared in 2022.*

 </div>